bluwy/website/src/posts/2024-09-09-trailing-slash-for-frameworks/index.md

 2. Ensure relative references in a HTML file is correct depending on whether the file is served with or without a trailing slash (inferred from the rules of pretty URLs).
 3. If you decide to support both trailing slash and no trailing slash for a route, make sure that relative references still work, and inform users of the caveats.
 4. Where possible, return a 301 redirect to the correct path instead of a 404 not found for incorrect paths.
 5. Make sure to test against hosting providers if you're unsure how certain routes interact.
-Certain providers may have unique behaviours or configurations that allow you to achieve what you want.
+Certain providers may have unique behaviors or configurations that allow you to achieve what you want.

 And that's it!
 May you deal with trailing slash once and never again.